 Against this backdrop, iGDP calculated the emission reduction potential that the waste classification policy will bring.
 A reference scenario examines GHG emissions from MSW in the absence of a mandatory waste classification.
 A new policy scenario takes into account the waste sorting policy and its future implementation from 46 cities to 294 prefecture-level cities.
 The growth rate of MSW is calculated based on GDP and the ratio of incineration and landfill is based on the "13th Five-Year Plan for the Construction of Urban MSW Harmless Treatment Facilities" and the newly introduced "Medium and long-term special plan for incineration power generation from MSW."
-As shown below, by 2020 the new policies on waste sorting can reduce the annual emissions of 7.6 million tons of carbon dioxide equivalent.
-If the mandatory waste classification is extended to 294 prefecture-level cities after 2020, it will save nearly 15 million tons of carbon dioxide equivalent emissions per year.
+As shown below, with the implementation of the new regulations, by 2030 the new policies on waste classification can reduce annual emissions by 10.85 million tons of CO2e.
+Between 2020-2030, the cumulative emission reduction brought about by the compulsory waste classification policy will reach 80.82 million tons of CO2e, which is close to the total methane emission from the waste sector in 2014.